communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * Track project costs in order to meet budget;
 * Monitor progress, and keep stakeholders informed the entire way;
 * Develop and manage a detailed project schedule and work plan;
-* Manage contracts with vendors and suppliers by assigning tasks and communicating expected deliverables;
+* Manage contracts with vendors and suppliers by assigning tasks and communicating expected deliverable;
-* Utilize industry best practices, techniques, and standards throughout entire project execution;
 * Measure project performance to identify areas for improvement.

 </br>